 - As researchers, this knowledge includes our acquired research knowledge base (e.g. papers, books, etc.) and knowhow (e.g. methods and tools).

-- As educators, this knowledge includes our educational resources (slideshows, texts, video of lecture, educational support tools, etc.)
+- As educators, this knowledge includes our educational resources (slideshows, texts, video of lectures, educational support tools, etc.)

 - do our best to commit individuals such as researchers, educators, professional designers and design thinkers as well as institutions such as research institutions, design schools, and designer's associations to adopt the same ethos